 How long we keep personal information

-We only keep your information for as long as it's needed for each of the activities we’ve identified.
+We only keep your information for as long as it's needed for each of the activities we’ve identified in this Notice, as well as for as long as required in connection with our legal or regulatory obligations.

-As you might expect, that will vary but we're happy to share more specific retention schedules if you wish to contact us.
+As you might expect, that will vary but we're happy to share more specific retention schedules if you wish to contact us on the contact details below.

 Transferring your information outside the European Economic Area (EEA)